exercism/clojure/exercises/practice/kindergarten-garden/.docs/instructions.md

 In the first row, nearest the windows, she has a violet and a radish.
 In the second row she has a radish and some grass.
+In the first row, nearest the windows, she has a violet and a radish.
+In the second row she has a radish and some grass.

+Your program will be given the plants from left-to-right starting with the row nearest the windows.
+From this, it should be able to determine which plants belong to each student.
 Your program will be given the plants from left-to-right starting with the row nearest the windows.
 From this, it should be able to determine which plants belong to each student.